inlivedev/inlive-js-sdk/packages/room/README.md

   }
 }
 ```

-> [!NOTE]
-Some webcam and screenshare configurations might not be always working the way they configured on every browser because each browser has different support for simulcast, svc, and codec.

 ### Authentication
 Some function in the Room Object require the apiKey parameter to be defined, since the SDK is designed to be used on Client and Server Side